KidQuant/Website-V2/content/post/2024-28-2014-Does-Diversification-Always-Matter/index.md

 math: true
 ---

-I've previously talked about Modern Portfolio Theory (MPT) and diversification in the past, the assumptions underlying MPT, and the construction of an Portfolio Frontier (PF).
-When most people think of diversifying their portfolio, they think of limiting their downside risk.
-However, it is possible construct a portfolio that still maximizes return with the least amount of volatility (choosing a portfolio that lies somewhere along the PF).
+I've previously talked about Modern Portfolio Theory (MPT) and diversification, the assumptions underlying MPT, and the construction of a Portfolio Frontier (PF).
+When most people consider diversifying their portfolio, they consider limiting their downside risk.
+However, it is possible to construct a portfolio that maximizes return with the least volatility (choosing a portfolio that lies somewhere along the PF).

-Now I'm going to further expand upon why diversification helps to maximize risk-adjusted returns, and express the limits of diversification.
+Now, I will further expand upon why diversification helps maximize risk-adjusted returns and express the limits of diversification.

 ### What Makes a Portfolio?